ImageMagick v6 Examples --

 Schemes include...
 The first scheme can use "mogrify" to generate all your thumbnails, without destroying the original image, by using a "-format" setting to specify the output image format.

-As of IM v3.2.0, the second sceme is now also posible to do with "mogrify" thanks to the addition of a special "-path" setting that specifies a different directory in which to save the modified images.
+As of IM v3.2.0, the second scheme is now also possible to do with "mogrify" thanks to the addition of a special "-path" setting that specifies a different directory in which to save the modified images.

-For example this converts JPG images into a GIF thumbnails in a "thumbs" sub-directory that was just created.
+For example, this converts JPG images into GIF thumbnails in a "thumbs" sub-directory that was just created.

 mkdir thumbs